pymupdf/PyMuPDF/docs/widget.rst

     .. attribute:: next

        Point to the next form field on the page.
+The last widget returns *None*.

     .. attribute:: border_color

-       A list of up to 4 floats defining the field's border.
+       A list of up to 4 floats defining the field's border color.
 Default value is *None* which causes border style and border width to be ignored.

     .. attribute:: border_style